Find Better Tenants Using These Great Questions

 Treat the rental application like an interview

-Below are 5 great questions to ask every prospective tenant will help speed up the application process while also helping you find out if your applicant is someone you want as a tenant.
+Below are 5 great questions to ask every prospective tenant that will help speed up the application process while also helping you find out if your applicant is someone you want as a tenant.
 The first three questions are great to ask during an initial conversation to see if a showing makes sense.
 The final two questions work well to continue the search for a great tenant.

 5 Great Questions to Ask Every Prospective Tenant

 This should be your first question to every interested applicant and make sure you ask it almost immediately.
-Showing a property to a prospective tenant who needs something before your space is available, or months after your current tenant is set to leave, is a major waste of time for both parties.
+Showing a property to a prospective tenant who needs something before your space is available, or, months after your current tenant is set to leave is a major waste of time for both parties.
 If your timelines do not match up, save everyone the time and move on.